Yang di-Pertuan Besar of Negeri Sembilan

 The Yamtuan Besar's official headgear is a destar tied in the solek (style) of Dendam Tak Sudah, as depicted in this picture of the replica of it in Bukit Putus.

-The Yamtuan Besar (Jawi: يمتوان بسر), officially Yang di-Pertuan Besar of Negeri Sembilan (lit.
-"He Who Is Made a Great Lord", Jawi: يڠ دڤرتوان بسر), is the royal title of the ruler of the Malaysian state of Negeri Sembilan.
-The Yang di-Pertuan Besar of Negeri Sembilan is elected by a council of ruling chiefs in the state, known as the Undangs.
-This royal practice has been followed since 1773.
-The Yamtuan Besar is elected from among the four leading princes of Negeri Sembilan (Putera Yang Empat); the Undangs themselves cannot stand for election and their choice of a ruler is limited to a male Muslim who is Malay and also a "lawfully begotten descendant of Raja Radin ibni Raja Lenggang", the 4th Yamtuan.
+The Yang di-Pertuan Besar of Negeri Sembilan (Malay: Yang di-Pertuan Besar Negeri Sembilan, lit.
+"He Who Is Made a Great Lord", Jawi: يڠ دڤرتوان بسر), also known as Yamtuan Besar (Jawi: يمتوان بسر), is the constitutional ruler of the Malaysian state of Negeri Sembilan.

+Unlike other rulers of the Malay states, the Yang di-Pertuan Besar is elected rather than hereditary.
+The ruler is elected by a council of ruling chiefs in the state, known as the Undangs, a royal practice that has been followed since 1773.
+The Yang di-Pertuan Besar is selected from among the four leading princes of Negeri Sembilan (Putera Yang Empat).
+The Undangs themselves cannot stand for election and their choice is limited to a male, Muslim Malay who is a descendant of Raja Radin ibni Raja Lenggang", the 4th Yamtuan.

-This unique form of government later inspired the first Prime Minister of Malaysia, Tunku Abdul Rahman, to implement a form of rotational constitutional monarchy for a newly independent Federation of Malaya (now Malaysia).
+This unique form of government later inspired the first Prime Minister of Malaysia, Tunku Abdul Rahman to implement a form of rotational constitutional monarchy for a newly independent Federation of Malaya.
 Thus, the office of Yang di-Pertuan Agong was created.